phenopype/phenopype/README.md

 # quickstart

 Download the repository to use the provided examples in an IDE.
 Anaconda distributions come with the [spyder IDE](https://www.spyder-ide.org/), which is a great scientific python environment.
-After you have cloned the repository, open `spyder eyample.py` in the example folder.
+After you have cloned the repository, open `example.py` in the example folder.

 # development (planned):